phisn/algebraic-server-reconciliation/docs/main.typ

 The asymmetric error characteristics, lower error for controlled entities, higher error for observed entities, suggest a hybrid deployment strategy might be optimal.
 Games could employ algebraic reconciliation for player-controlled entities where responsiveness is paramount and computational savings are valuable, while using rollback reconciliation for observing other players where accuracy matters more than computational efficiency.
 This selective application would leverage the strengths of each method while mitigating their respective weaknesses.

 The temporal pattern of overcorrection and recovery provides guidance for potential improvements to the algebraic method.
 The predictable nature of the overcorrection, always occurring one network delay after the initial collision, suggests that adaptive correction factors or damping terms could reduce the artifact magnitude without sacrificing the method's computational advantages.
 Future work might explore such enhancements to extend algebraic reconciliation's applicability to more complex interaction scenarios.

-/*
-Introductory sentence what we will do in this chapter.

-== Methodology

-We want to show how our newly introduced server reconciliation behaves.
-To show this we implemented rollback, override and algebraic reconciliation.
-Additionally we implemented two games, a simple top down view and a simple side scroller view, both with matterjs physics.
-We are not using actual networking, but simulated sockets, so that we can configure the environment fully.
-The most important configuration parameter is the round trip delay.
-All implemented components are freely exchangeable, so that each networking strategy, can be used with arbitrary amounts of simulated sockets or arbitrary games.

-We decided to focus on behavior instead of performance, as it is very clear that there is a definite performance improvement.
-What is not clear, is if the networking strategy behaves well.
-What we especially want to observe is how our assumption, that predictions should not depend on state change epsilons, affects game behavior in practice.
-We implemented everything in typescript so that we can easily visuals the data and graphs using react.
-We build a simple sandbox and experimentation environment visualizing our results.

-== Experiment #1

-Our first experiment is very simple and only here to show that the algeberic reconciliation works and that our derived convergence works at all.
-For this we will consider the top down game with two players.
-We will not let the players directly interact with each other, as we will explore this in later experiments.
-One player will not move at all and the other player will move around.
-We want to observe how the moving player behaves on the moving player client and on the other client.
-We will do this experiment with a delay of 30 frames for a time of 60 frames.
-The chart will show the x and y values of the moving player over time.
-We will only show the algebraic networking strategy.
-As we can see from the chart the

-== Experiment #2

-Write the second experiment chapter.
-Feel free to change the methodology chapter if needed.
-I will provide you with six charts for the experiment 2 chapter.

-Our second experiment is done with the top down game.
-We place one player on the left and one player on the right, in way, so that they collide with each other without being stuck.
-They will push each other away making space.
-This pushing away is what we want to observe and see how exactly the players behave, in both perspectives.
-Once a player from his own and once a player from the other player perspective.
-This example is interesting as the physics engine puts constraints on the system.
-The constraint is no overlapping colliders, so no overlapping players.
-These constraints introduce dependencies between delta state epsilons and state predictions.
-Therefore we can observe how exactly the game behaves if these presumptions are broken.
-We run the experiment at different delays each with a framerate of 60 frames over 3 seconds, therefore simulating 180 frames.
-We will simulate with delays of 15, 30 and 45 frames.
-We will observe the x and y values of the players over time.
-The charts will compare these series between networking strategies as well as between delays.

-first we show the x axis.

-1. In this chart we can see a solid red line (server truth), a dashed purple one (algebraic) and a blue dashed one (rollback).
-It shows the x value from the perspective of the moving player.
-Both the blue and purple one overlap mostly.
-As we can see they both overshoot the solid red one quite significantly, as we predict the position more eagerly.
-From what we can see both networking strategies behave almost identically, which is a desired behavior.
-Indicating that our assumption is not significant in this case.
-2. Similar to the previous chart we now see the same thing but from the stationary player perspective.
-The purple line is slightly below the blue one (both with slight curves), even further away from the solid red one, indicating that our strategy is worse.
-This could indicate that our strategy generally works in showing other players than showing yourself, if compared to the previous experiment.
-3. This chart shows two dashed lines.
-A red one and a purple one.
-The red one shows the override reconciliation and the purple one shows algebraic reconciliation.
-The perspective is from the moving player, we are observing only the x value.
-The red line is mostly above the red line, with two hills.
-The purple one is mostly below the red one with only one hill.
-Both are shown as how different they are from the server baseline.
-As we can see, our method is achieves results much closer to the server than the override strategy.
-4. This chart shows something very similar to the previous chart and is the counter comparison.
-It shows the perspective from the other stationary player and is again observing the x value.
-Now the purple line is for a significant part above the red line.
-That means that the player will see other people movement more offset than one would with override networking.

-from nowon we are showing the y axis.

-5. In this chart we see one solid red line (server truth), barely one blue dashed one (rollback) and a solid purple one (algebraic).
-This time we are looking at the y coordinate from the moving player perspective.
-This experiment is especially interesting, as previously on the x axis our results are biased by the movement on the x axis.
-As our movement is not on the y axis, the y axis is more interesting in showing behavior caused by our method.
-As we can see, the algebraic method (purple) overshoots the target solid red one.
-Meaning that the epsilon over-corrects and system corrects back later.
-This fits well with our understanding, as the epsilon comes 30 frames late.
-First the player predicts the push, then the incoming change pushes the player even further, and this overpushing is corrected 30 frames later after the contact fully stopped.
-This behavior is to be expected in all systems where interactions happen with our method.
-6. In this image we lok at almost the same as previous chart, but this time the difference to the server value directly.
-You can see a purple and blue dashed line, where the purple one has two hills and the blue one only one.
-The first hill is perfectly shared by both but the purple one has a smaller second hill.
-This second hill is the purest form how we can observe the over-correction.
-This correction is as we can see not significant as it is smaller than the previous error from server value.
-7. In the next chart we see the solid red line (server truth) and blue as well as purple as previously.
-But this time we are looking at the y value from the stationary player perspective.
-As we can see both the blue and purple line overshoot the solid red one.
-But the overshooting is significantly bigger than the blue one.
-8. The last chart shows the same thing as the previous one but again as a delta from the server line.
-We can see the purple line have a much much larger hill than the blue one.
-Not only does the purple hill go longer, it is at least twice as big as the blue one.
-That means that rollback reconciliation has a much smaller error than our method.
-You can interpret it similarly to the x axis, that the error is bigger when looking at other players, compared to looking at yourself.
-While this was only slightly observable in the x axis, this is very obvious in the y axis.

-*/

 = Discussion